List of Boy Meets World characters: Cory Matthews

 Cory Matthews (Ben Savage) is the protagonist of the series.
 His best friend is Shawn Hunter, and his mother and father are Amy and Alan Matthews.
 By the end of the series, he has three siblings: Eric, Morgan, and Joshua.
 Cory is friends with Topanga Lawrence, his "first true love", whom he eventually marries late in the series.
 He goes to his neighbor and teacher George Feeny for advice on his problems.

 Cory struggled in high school, where he often had trouble with bullies and has less-than-stellar study habits.
 Cory's personality changes somewhat as he gets older.
 For the first few years, he's a slacker and just barely a better student than Shawn.
 While Cory is the type to get more worked up or neurotic about random things, Shawn is more laid back.
 During his junior and senior year in high school, Cory becomes a hard working student, able to raise his GPA in addition earning an adequate SAT score to get accepted into colleges.
+Certain dialogues in Seasons 4 and 5 indicate that he likely had a B-plus average in the second half of his high school career.
 As the series progresses, Cory's "slacker" tendencies diminish, and his neuroses increase, along with his pessimism and paranoia.

-By the end of the series, Cory, Topanga, and their friends eventually left Philadelphia for an internship that Topanga got with a law firm in New York City, and by the time of the events of Girl Meets World, Cory has had two children with Topanga, a daughter named Riley plus a son named Auggie.
+By the end of the series, Cory, Topanga, and their friends eventually left Philadelphia for an internship that Topanga got with a law firm in New York City, and by the time of the events of Girl Meets World, Cory has had two children with Topanga, a daughter named Riley and a son named Auggie.
 Cory is, at this point in his life, a seventh-grade history teacher, and his daughter is also in his class.
 In this spin-off series, Cory, who is now matured and experienced, plays the similar role as his father Alan and George Feeny had: mentoring his children and their friends about life, while still learning his craft as a young teacher (akin to Jonathan Turner).